Extreme Caution Urged As More Snow Falls on Unstable Base

 Heavy snow continues to fall elsewhere across large parts of the Swiss Alps accompanied by high winds.

 The Swiss Institute for Snow and Avalanche Studies in Davos raised its warning to Level 5 in part of Switzerland at 17.00 on Thursday.
+The snow maps have been posted on its web site.

 It raised it to 5 in parts of central Switzerland during the day, before extending the Level 5 area later in the afternoon.